collective/collective.developermanual/source/glossary.rst

         lightweight markup systems.

     slug
-        A ZCML *slug* is a one-line file created in a Zope instance's ``etc/package-includes`` directory, with a name like
+        A :term:`ZCML` *slug* is a one-line file created in a Zope instance's ``etc/package-includes`` directory, with a name like
         ``my.package-configure.zcml``.
 The contents of the file would be something like: